MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 #### Global suppression file

-The global suppression file maintains suppressions that are either global-level suppressions or suppressions that do not specify a target.
+The global suppression file maintains suppressions that are either global-level suppressions or suppressions that don't specify a target.
 For example, suppressions for assembly-level violations are stored in this file.
-Additionally, some ASP.NET suppressions are stored in this file because project-level settings are not available for code behind a form.
+Additionally, some ASP.NET suppressions are stored in this file because project-level settings aren't available for code behind a form.
 A global suppression file is created and added to your project the first time that you select the **In Project Suppression File** option of the **Suppress** command in the **Error List** window.

 #### Module suppression scope